When Sara Tasneem found out she was pregnant with her second child, she was devastated.

 It was there, over a glass of orange juice, that Tasneem met her future husband for the first time — a man 13 years her senior.

 “I was married to him that same night,” Tasneem said.

 The ceremony was a spiritual one performed by religious officials, and though the marriage and was not a legal union — that would happen later — under California law, 15-year-old Tasneem could have been legally married then with parental consent and a court order.
 Though 18 is the minimum age of marriage in California, legal “loopholes” allow children to be married at any age to this day.
-The same is true in 18 other states.
+The same is true in more than a dozen other states.